3Top/lru2cache/README.rst

 Cache Statistics
 ----------------
-As with lru_cache, one can view the cache statistics named tuple (hits, misses, maxsize, currsize) for a specific instantiation with f.cache_info().
-Statistics for the shared cache would need to be obtained from the shared cache.
+As with lru_cache, one can view the cache statistics via a named tuple (l1_hits, l1_misses, l2_hits, l2_misses, l1_maxsize, l1_currsize), with
+``f.cache_info()``.
+These stats are stored within an instance, and therefore are specific to that instance.
+Cumulative statistics for the shared cache would need to be obtained from the shared cache.

 Clearing Instance Cache
 -----------------------
 the cache and statistics associated with a function or method can be cleared with::

     f.cache_clear()

 Clearing Shared Cache
 ---------------------